raphbacher/fronde-py/README.md

 # fronde-py
-A Fixed-point algorithm for Robust Null Distribution Estimation.
+## A Fixed-point algorithm for Robust Null Distribution Estimation.

+**Ref:** Celine Meillier et al, GRETSI 2017 https://hal.archives-ouvertes.fr/hal-01563994

 This simple and fast method allows to estimate in a robust way the median and the standard deviation under the null hypothesis of data samples that can be contaminated by a source signal.